 \subsection{CME Driven Shock and the Chromospheric Moreton Wave}

-We present in \figref{fig:shock} (a) the vertical velocity $v_{z}$ near the peak of the flare, which is the identical snapshot as \figref{fig:vapor} (d) and the top row of \figref{fig:doppler} in a $y-z$ plane that cuts through the core region of the eruption.
+In \figref{fig:shock} (a), we present the vertical velocity $v_{z}$ in a $y-z$ plane that cuts through the core region of the eruption near the peak of the flare, which is the same time as \figref{fig:vapor} (d) and the top row of \figref{fig:doppler}.
 The plasma after the piston-driven shock has an upward velocity of 500\,km/s, in contrast to the mild 200\,km/s downward velocity in the background.
 In comparison, \citet{Afanasyev+al:2023} and \citet{Fan+al:2024} reported velocities above or close to 1000\,km/s after the shock front.
 The highest speed in this vertical slice is found immediately above the reconnection site at $z\approx20$\,Mm, which is up to 1500\,km/s and accompanied by a 500\,km/s downflow right below, which appears as a red point in \figref{fig:shock} (a).

 Panels (b) and (c) display two time-distance diagrams of $v_{z}$ along a vertical and a horizontal slit that are placed at locations indicated by the two dashed lines in \figref{fig:shock} (a), respectively.
-Panel (b) shows that the upward propagating disturbance is set off in the impulsive phase at approximately $t=270$\,s.
-The velocity gradient increases and develops into a shock (when it is resolved by 5 grid points in the vertical direction) at $t\approx320$\,s and $z\approx170$\,Mm.
+Panel (b) shows that the upward-propagating disturbance is set off in the impulsive phase at approximately $t=270$\,s.
+The velocity gradient increases and develops to a shock (when it is resolved by 5 grid points in the vertical direction) at $t\approx320$\,s and $z\approx170$\,Mm.
 Afterward, the shock propagates at a rather constant speed of approximately 1000\,km/s.
 Moreover, \figref{fig:shock} (b) shows similar branches, as illustrated in \figref{fig:vapor} (a), where we see a fast propagating shock front and a flux rope that rise at a small speed.

 The diagram in \figref{fig:shock} (c) aims to capture the impact of the eruption at the outer part of the active region.
 We find numerous thin ridges that extend from the spine, which is the upward erupting flux rope, to both sides.
-The slopes of the ridges indicate a propagation speeds on the order of 10$^{4}$\,km/s.
-After $t=275$\,s, a few ridges (on the lower $y$ side) exhibit downflows, which means that the atmosphere above may exert a downward push to that below this layer and those even deeper.
+The slopes of the ridges indicate a propagation speed on the order of 10$^{4}$\,km/s.
+After $t=275$\,s, a few ridges (on the lower $y$ side) exhibit downflows, which means that the atmosphere above may exert a downward push to that below this layer and even deeper.